- Country

 - Rights Concerned

-- Freedom of expression Offline, Right to healthy and safe environment, Right to liberty and security, Right to Protest
+- Freedom of assembly, Labour rights, Freedom of expression Offline, Right to Protest, Right to work

 - HRD